Civil and Commercial Architecture

 State Theater, Clovis, New Mexico

-Twin Peak Theater, Colorado Springs, Colorado (circa 1915, recently remodeled)
+Twin Peak Theater, Colorado Springs, Colorado (c.
+1915, recently remodeled)

 Texas Theater, Dallas, Texas (of Lee Harvey Oswald fame)